Follow the links to find the information you need:

-You can register for a one-off proxy vote (this means appointing someone to vote on your behalf) by completing a pdf proxy vote application form (102 KB) .
+You can register for a one-off proxy vote (appointing someone to vote on your behalf) by completing a pdf proxy vote application form (102 KB) .

 To apply for permanent proxy vote (on grounds of employment, education or disability), please complete a permanent proxy vote application form.

-The Local Government Act 2000 requires the Council to publish a pdf notice (6 KB) which sets out the minimum number of signatures which would be needed to support a valid petition requiring the council to hold a referendum on whether the district should change to a different form of governance.
+The Local Government Act 2011 requires the Council to publish a pdf verification number notice (7 KB) which sets out the minimum number of signatures which would be needed to support a valid petition requiring the council to hold a referendum on whether the district should change to a different form of governance.

 The Register of Electors contains the names and addresses of everyone living in the district who are eligible to vote (British, Commonwealth and citizens of other European Union Members States).
 In order to vote your name must be on the Register of Electors for the area in which you live.